 The lack of real-time analytics is the top problem.
 But the crucial point to note is when building brand loyalty and making customers happy, the two concerns that marketers should focus on but are not is:

 More customers expect brands to understand their buying patterns and provide personalized experiences accordingly.
-But with no means of unifying the customer data to make it actionable or use this actionable data to create personalized experiences, how can brands fulfill customers’ expectations?
+But with no means of unifying the customer data to make it actionable or using this actionable data to create customized experiences, how can brands fulfill customers’ expectations?

 It goes back to the same argument — marketers need more actionable information on their customers to provide a customer experience that will be key to their marketing success.
 But unfortunately, for most, their existing marketing tech stack is not allowing them to dive deeper into the data.